Checking the health of GitHub Actions

 1. Check the overall CPU and memory usage in the management console

 Access the management console and use the monitor dashboard to inspect the overall CPU and memory graphs under "System Health".
-For more information, see "Accessing the monitor dashboard."
+For more information, see "About the monitor dashboard."

 If the overall "System Health" CPU usage is close to 100%, or there is no free memory left, then your GitHub Enterprise Server instance is running at capacity and needs to be scaled up.
 For more information, see "Increasing CPU or memory resources."